evrythng/evrythng-pycom/README.md

 ## Upgrade using the EVRYTHNG cloud

-There is an internal mechanism for upgrading the firmware (i.e. updating python sources) which is based on the [EVRYTHNG Files API](https://developers.evrythng.com/v3.0/reference#files).
+There is an internal mechanism for upgrading the firmware based on the [EVRYTHNG Files API](https://developers.evrythng.com/v3.0/reference#files).
 The device continuously checks for a new version by reading the last `_upgrade` action from the cloud, compares it the local firmware version and performs an update if there is a newer version available.

 The `post-upgrade.py` script can be used to create an upgrade bundle and to post an `_upgrade` action in the cloud in automatic mode.
 Do not forget to bump the version in `version.py` before launching the script.
 Run the `post-upgrade.py` script with the `-h` flag for more details.